 Since C is equal to A, C = 30 degrees.
 B = abs (30-180) = 150.
 Since D is equal to B then D = 150.
 The final answer is A=30, C=30, B=150, D=150

 Are vertical angles congruent?
 By definition, vertical angles are considered congruent angles, since the only requirement of congruent angles is that they are equal.
 This is the same as the definition for vertical angles.

 Are vertical angle supplementary?
-A pair of vertical angles does not have to be supplementary, although they can be if they are equal to 90 degrees each.
+A pair of vertical angles do not have to be supplementary, although they can be if they are equal to 90 degrees each.

 Are vertical angles complementary?
-Vertical angles are only complementary when they are equal to 45 degrees, however, the sum of a vertical angle and the other vertical angle of two intersecting lines is always complementary.
+Vertical angles are only complementary when they are equal to 45 degrees, however, the sum of a vertical angle and the other vertical angle of two intersecting lines are always complimentary.